isayahc/QoL-Platform/README.md

 ## Description

-Brief description of your project.
+A platform for generating, collecting and managing information for the purposing of generating content.

 ## Features

-- Feature 1
+- Collecting information from sources
-- Feature 2
+- Storing information in a vector store
-- Feature 3
+- Quantifying probability audience interaction

 ## Installation